aau-claaudia/hpc/docs/external-hpc/access.md

     If you have questions regarding <u>an existing</u> national grant - reach out to DeiC's HPC back office through their [service desk](https://deic-backoffice.atlassian.net/servicedesk/customer/portal/1).

-## European resources
+## European HPC resources

+!!! info "How it's structured"

     [EuroHPC](https://eurohpc-ju.europa.eu/about/discover-eurohpc-ju_en) is the body responsible for coordinating HPC efforts on the european level.
 There is a number of calls from which HPC-resources can be acquired.
 The following is a brief summary of [the official page for EuroHPC access calls](https://eurohpc-ju.europa.eu/supercomputers/supercomputers-access-calls_en).

 ### EuroHPC facilities